 it was large enough to do some damage

-and then the although that was traumatic I imagined still there was a heap of healing because you became you know a wrestler you become a fighter in the ring type of guy even though your injuries that they went they were they were away and you don’t talk to me about those as if they’re long lasting, emotional challenges that you feel that stroke is this long lasting emotional thing.
+and then although that was traumatic I imagined still there was a heap of healing because you became you know a wrestler you become a fighter in the ring type of guy even though your injuries went they were away and you don’t talk to me about those as if they’re long-lasting, emotional challenges that you feel that stroke is this long-lasting emotional thing.
 It makes you question your mortality.
 It makes you question everything you’ve ever done, so you will, you’ll feel better about doing this and continuing to share.
 And that’s why I do it to get people on to help them share because it makes me feel better at the same time.
 And I hope that it does that with them

-I suppose one of the big deals about dealing with stroke for me is to have found another another why, like, why am I on the plan? another what’s good about this? you know, what can we teach other people about? you know, how can I become, you know, so focused as I was as a marine but now in a new in a new light.
-Have you started to notice in your life now that there’s these new avenues of passion and focus, perhaps not to the intensity of your marine training and your time as a Marine, but have you seen a shift in in yourself after all these years?
+I suppose one of the big deals about dealing with stroke for me is to have found another why, like, why am I on the plan? another what’s good about this? you know, what can we teach other people about?
+You know, how can I become, you know, so focused as I was as a marine but now in a new light?
+Have you started to notice in your life now that there are these new avenues of passion and focus, perhaps not to the intensity of your marine training and your time as a Marine, but have you seen a shift in yourself after all these years?
 Because it’s been nearly 12 years right?
 Sure.

 Yeah, yeah, it has over 14 But, no, it’s

-it Yeah, it’s a to be honest, it when i, right after I had the stroke I tried to get involved with YES which is out here so young enthusiastic stroke survivors I started a foundation called the Cowsert Foundation and I you know for the purposes of helping stroke, I needed to help myself first.
-I wasn’t. you know I wasn’t ready for that and I needed to go through everything that I’ve gone through in order to get me at the point where I am ready now and and i i see the things that that I’m doing and I wish that other stroke survivors you know at one point in their recovery can can experience just a glimpse of what I’ve been able to experience in the you know the five K’s the 10 K’s of triathlons that I’ve done the Spartans the rag NARS the you know it’s i’m not i’m you know, at the race was going backwards I would be first place every time
+Yeah, it’s a, to be honest, it when I, right after I had the stroke I tried to get involved with YES which is out here so young enthusiastic stroke survivors I started a foundation called the Cowsert Foundation and I you know for the purposes of helping stroke, I needed to help myself first.
+I wasn’t. you know I wasn’t ready for that and I needed to go through everything that I’ve gone through in order to get to the point where I am ready now I see the things that I’m doing and I wish that others stroke survivors you know at one point in their recovery can experience just a glimpse of what I’ve been able to experience in you know the five K’s the 10 K’s of triathlons that I’ve done the Spartans the rag NARS you know it’s I’m not I’m you know, at the race was going backward I would be the first place every time

-and and the sense of accomplishment that that comes with that is it’s life changing it is.
+and the sense of accomplishment that comes with that is it’s life-changing it is?

-and and the sense of accomplishment that that comes with that is it’s like changing it is
+and the sense of accomplishment that comes with that is it’s like changing it is

 So what they did was they first you know that allayed my concerns and they said to me look you’re not running badly.
-Let’s record this on video, they recorded and showed me and said see, look your foot is actually a landing properly. i said but it feels weird because, it feels weird yeah I feels like I’m running really badly and I’m concerned so this to me know you’re pretty good so we started doing a one meter sprint you know two meter you know in in feet its about six or seven feet, two meters about six or seven feet and we started doing really small sprints and then we got to that point where I was able to do you know quite a large distance so that it was a typical road I was you know, standing on the other side of the curb and then getting across and not being concerned that cars coming to past I felt really good about it and that was it.
+Let’s record this on video, they recorded and showed me and said see, look your foot is actually landing properly.
+I said but it feels weird because, it feels weird yeah I feel like I’m running really badly and I’m concerned so this to me know you’re pretty good so we started doing a one-meter sprint you know two meters you know in feet it’s about six or seven feet, two meters about six or seven feet and we started doing really small sprints and then we got to that point where I was able to do you know quite a large distance so that it was a typical road I was you know, standing on the other side of the curb and then getting across and not being concerned that cars coming to past I felt really good about it and that was it.

-And then one of my main things that I used to do as I began my recovery initially which I lost the ability to do after my surgery I I started to get on the bike and ride the bike because that was a very those are way more gentle way for me to exercise.
-And after surgery because of my balance and because I couldn’t walk and had to learn how to walk again I also can’t balance on a bike so one of my biggest challenges is being on a bike two wheeled because I can’t feel my my foot on the pedal and it falls off the pedal and then the pill ends up scraping my, my, my shin my left Shin
+And then one of the main things that I used to do as I began my recovery initially which I lost the ability to do after my surgery started to get on the bike and ride the bike because that was a very those are way more gentle ways for me to exercise.
+And after surgery because of my balance, I couldn’t walk and had to learn how to walk again I also can’t balance on a bike so one of my biggest challenges is being on a bike two-wheeled because I can’t feel my foot on the pedal and it falls off the pedal and then the pill ends up scraping my, my, my shin my left Shin

-The challenges of riding a bike after stroke
+The challenges of riding a bike after a post-traumatic stress and stroke

 makes it makes a mess of it.
-So what I did is I went I went and got a stirrup one of those stirrups were we slide your foot into the pedal
+So what I did is I went and got a stirrup one of those stirrups where we slide your foot into the pedal

 strap in or clip in yeah